CatX711/GreetLang/README.md

 <details>
     <summary>More Examples</summary>

-    func addnums(num1: int, num2: int) rt int {   // Use "rt" to specify the return type let sum = num1 + num2   // Declare a variable "sum" to store the sum of the two numbers return sum   // Return the sum as an integer
+    func addnums(num1: int, num2: int) rt integer {   // Use "rt" to specify the return type let sum = num1 + num2   // Declare a variable "sum" to store the sum of the two numbers return sum   // Return the sum as an integer
     }